Are you a sucker for chocolate muffins and pumpkin bread? If so, this chocolate chip pumpkin bread has your name written all over it.

 Pumpkin puree is 100% pure pumpkin.
 Meanwhile, pumpkin pie filling has other ingredients and flavorings mixed with the pumpkin puree.

-Why Is My Pumpkin Bread So Dense?
+Why Is My Pumpkin Bread Dense?

-Tips for Making The Best Loaf
+Tips for The Best Chocolate Chip Pumpkin Loaf

 - Lightly coat the chocolate chips with flour.
 This will keep them from sinking to the bottom.